 Barbara Hackman Franklin was born on March 19, 1940, in Lancaster, Pennsylvania.
 She is the daughter of Arthur A. Hackman and Mayme M. Haller Hackman.
-In 1962, Hackman graduated with distinction from Penn State University, and went on to become one of the first women in the Harvard Business School, from which she graduated with an M.B.A. degree in 1964.
-For several years, she worked in the business world, including positions as a manager of environmental analysis at the Singer Company and as an assistant vice president at Citibank from 1969-1971.
+She attended Hempfield High School and graduated in 1958 as the valedictorian of her class.
+After high school, Franklin moved on to Pennsylvania State University, where she became involved in student government and the Mortar Board honor society.
+The school’s Dean of Women nominated Franklin for a scholarship for Harvard Business School.
+In 1962, Franklin graduated with distinction from Penn State University, and went on to become one of the first women in the Harvard Business School, from which she graduated with an MBA in 1964.
+For several years, she worked in the business world, including positions as a Manager of Environmental Analysis at the Singer Company and as Assistant Vice President at Citibank from 1969 to 1971.

-In 1979, she returned to the business world and Hackman was named a senior fellow of the Wharton School of Business and director of the Wharton Government and Business Program at the University of Pennsylvania.
+In 1979, Franklin returned to the business world and was named a senior fellow of the Wharton School of Business and director of the Wharton Government and Business Program at the University of Pennsylvania.
 In 1984, she founded Franklin Associates, a management and consulting firm, where she served as the President and Chief Executive Officer until 1992.
-Although her primary focus was the business sector, she served four terms on the President's Advisory Committee for Trade Policy Negotiations; she was appointed to that role by both President Ronald Reagan and President George H. W. Bush.
+Although her primary focus was the business sector, she served four terms on the President's Advisory Committee for Trade Policy Negotiations; she was appointed to the role by both President Reagan and President H. W. Bush.

-Throughout her career, she has received many awards.
-Most recently in 2007, Franklin was named as one of the top 100 most influential people in governance by the Directorship Magazine.
+Throughout her career, she received many awards.
+Highlights of these awards are her inductions into the Connecticut Women’s Hall of Fame in 2013 and the Financial Executives International Hall of Fame in 2015.
+In 2007, 2009, and 2014, Franklin was named as one of the top 100 most influential people in governance by the Directorship Magazine.
 In 2006, she received the Woodrow Wilson Center Award for Public Service, marking her service to the nation under five different presidential administrations.
 Also, she received the John J. McCloy Award for contributions to audit excellence in 1992, the Director of the Year Award from the National Association of Corporate Directors in 2002, and Outstanding Director Award from the Outstanding Director Exchange in 2003.